David Paich: Session and side projects

 In October 2009, David Paich was inducted into the Musicians Hall of Fame along with the other members of Toto.

 Paich was the Co-Music Director for President Bill Clinton's Foundation Concert in 2011.
 That year Paich also performed on the all-star benefit album entitled Jazz For Japan (Avatar Records).

 David was the music coordinator for 2012 Music Cares Person of the Year, Paul McCartney.

 For his extraordinary contributions to the world of music, David Paich was honored with the 2013 South-South Award for Lifetime Cultural Achievement.

-As a session musician, Paich has played on numerous soundtracks and on albums by many artists, including Elkie Brooks' album Rich Man's Woman; Bryan Adams' song "Please Forgive Me"; the Michael Jackson songs "Earth Song", "The Girl Is Mine", "Heal the World", "Stranger in Moscow", and "I Just Can't Stop Loving You"; and the USA for Africa song "We Are the World", as well as work with Aretha Franklin, Boz Scaggs, Quincy Jones, Melanie Safka, Don Henley, Diana Ross, the Doobie Brothers, Neil Diamond, Seals and Crofts, Steely Dan, Elton John, Joe Cocker, Rod Stewart, Cher, Sarah Vaughan, Randy Newman, the Brothers Johnson and Pink.
+As a session musician, Paich has played on numerous soundtracks and on albums by many artists, including Elkie Brooks' album Rich Man's Woman; Bryan Adams' song "Please Forgive Me"; the Michael Jackson songs "Earth Song", "The Girl Is Mine", "Heal the World", "Stranger in Moscow", and "I Just Can't Stop Loving You"; and the USA for Africa song "We Are the World", as well as work with Aretha Franklin, Boz Scaggs, Quincy Jones, Melanie Safka, Don Henley, Diana Ross, the Doobie Brothers, Neil Diamond, Seals and Crofts, Steely Dan, Elton John, Joe Cocker, Rod Stewart, Cher, Sarah Vaughan, Randy Newman, Tina Turner, the Brothers Johnson and Pink.

 Paich traveled to China, where he worked composing the theme music for the 2008 Summer Olympics.
 In 2009, he sang the hit song "Africa" at the Millennium Development Goals awards in New York and co-produced a new tune for George Benson.
 Paich was involved with the 61st Primetime Emmy Awards as a music producer and keyboardist for the on-stage band.

 Solo career

-In 2022, Paich announced his long-awaited debut solo album titled Forgotten Toys.
+In 2022, Paich announced his debut solo album titled Forgotten Toys.
 It was released by The Players Club (Mascot Label Group) on August 19, 2022.
 On June 9, 2022, he released the first single titled "Spirit of the Moonrise," followed by July 14's "Queen Charade."

+Paich has said he plans to release more solo music in the future and he has "some stuff lying around here", and is often "slow" because he is "methodical and a perfectionist, sometimes too much...".